 According to the official synopsis for Wednesday, “The series is a sleuthing, supernaturally infused mystery charting Wednesday Addams’ years as a student at Nevermore Academy.
 Wednesday’s attempts to master her emerging psychic ability, thwart a monstrous killing spree that has terrorized the local town, and solve the supernatural mystery that embroiled her parents 25 years ago—all while navigating her new and very tangled relationships at Nevermore.”

 So this sounds very much like Riverdale, but with a Gothy Burton bent.
 In the Addams Family movies from the ’90s, Cristina Ricci as Wednesday was absolutely the biggest scene-stealer.
 Especially in the superior sequel, Addams Family Values.
 So it makes sense to focus a series on her.
 This way, it’s not just another take on the Addams clan living in their creepy and kooky mansion.
-Hopefully, we still get frequent guest appearances from the Addams clan, though.
-Gomez, Morticia, Fester, and Pugsley have go to show up at some point.

 Featured Image: Netflix